-The Commission does not require a Performance Bond if the applicant certifies that the percentage of the total project costs it is providing comes from their capital budget and is not obtained from outside financing.
+The CASF rules do not require a Performance Bond if the applicant certifies that the percentage of the total project costs it is providing comes from their capital budget and is not obtained from outside financing.
 In its application, LCB/SVI certified that 40% of the total project costs it is providing will come from its existing capital budget.
-Therefore, a performance bond is not required for this project.
+Because the matching funds for this project come in whole from an existing capital budget and LCB/SVI operates under a CPCN, no performance bond is required under CASF rules.